technobunny/crypto-tax/README.md

 Indirect calculation means we say A's price is `lookup(B) * trade price`.
 That is, we *indirectly* get A's price as the price of B multiplied by A's price relative to B as written in the trade.
 This is much more accurate than the direct method because you gain back 1 degree of freedom in the pricing (trade price).

+### Transfers

+Transfers of cryptocurrency from wallet to wallet, while untaxed, generally have a fee associated with them which is denominated in the unit of the cryptocurrency being moved.
+This has an effect on the available quantity of that asset from that point forwards.

+We therefore take 3 approaches to dealing with transfers and the quantity reduction.

+Take an example where we have an asset and perform 4 actions

+1. Buy 1@100
+1. Transfer with fee 0.1
+1. Buy 1@200
+1. Sell 1@100

+Options:
+1. No `--transfers=X` - transfer is ignored, #1 and #4 match for 0 profit, we have 1.0 quantity remaining
+1. `--transfers=X` - transfers are used, but only for the basis, not matching.  #1 and #4 match for 0 profit, we have an unmatched Buy 1@200 remaining, but for the basis we acknowledge that we only have 0.9 quantity *actually* left over.
+1. `--transfers=X, --xfer-update` - transfers are essentially "sells", reducing a Buy execution's leftover quantity, but do not contribute to profit or loss.  #1 would match #2 for 0.1, so when #4 is seen it can only match #1 for the remaining 0.9 quantity.
+The leftover 0.1 would match with #3 leading to a loss of -10 to report.

+#2 should be generally OK, as in practice transfer fees are so small relative to trade quantities.
+As well it is not possible for the script to report an over-sell, since real life quantities **do** reflect the transfer fee loss.
+We are safe there.

+However #3 is probably closer to what has actually occurred.
+Use your judgment on which is appropriate for your case.
+Both will show your final basis and total amounts executed identically.
+The only difference will be very slight in terms of match quantities on an individual basis, which will maybe swing the P&L by a couple dollars because it is dependent upon buy and sell prices of the matched executions.

 <p align="right">(<a href="#top">back to top</a>)</p>